 A hernia occurs when an organ pushes through the weakened tissue or muscle that holds it in place.
-Hernias can happen anywhere in the body, but the most typical sites are the groin (inguinal hernia), the belly button (umbilical hernia), and stomach (ventral hernia).
+Hernias can happen anywhere in the body, but the most typical sites are the groin (inguinal hernia), the belly button (umbilical hernia), stomach (ventral hernia) and hiatal hernia.
 A hernia may develop quickly or over time as excess strain is placed on a weak muscle.
 Risk factors for a hernia include a family history of hernias, obesity, chronic coughing, chronic constipation, heavy weight lifting, and smoking.
 Hernias can cause a visible bulge as well as pain, weakness, and a burning sensation.
 While smaller hernias may be treated with lifestyle changes or medication, surgery is usually needed for larger hernias or patients who are in pain.
-At Arizona Premier Surgery, we perform minimally invasive laparoscopic hernia repair surgery for a faster recovery.
+At Arizona Premier Surgery, we perform minimally invasive laparoscopic and robotic hernia repair surgery for a faster recovery.

 Robotic Hernia Repair Surgery Reviews